svelte-pilot/svelte-pilot/README.md

 ### router.once()

-Run a hook function once.
+Runs a hook function once.

-## Get current route and router instance in components
+## Get the Current Route and Router Instance in Components

 ```html
 <script>